Jacobd-2/Cybersecurity-Graduate-Portfolio/02-Cybersecurity-Management-Policy-Risk/03-Cybersecurity-Governance-Compliance/README.md

 ## Disclaimer

-This project was developed as part of academic coursework and represents an educational cybersecurity program-development exercise.
+This project was developed as part of academic coursework and represents an educational exercise in cybersecurity governance, risk management, security policy development, compliance, security controls, and program management.

-The Green Foods Market environment is used as an academic scenario.
-Security controls and technologies described in the project should not be interpreted as verified deployments unless explicitly identified as implemented.

-Compliance and regulatory references are presented for educational purposes and should not be considered legal advice.

-Before publishing the original project materials to a public repository, sensitive information such as personal contact information, account information, internal identifiers, credentials, or other non-public organizational information should be removed or redacted.
+The organization, personnel, systems, policies, budgets, contact information, and other organizational details presented in this project are fictional and were created for academic purposes.

+The security controls, governance practices, compliance considerations, risk recommendations, and program objectives described in this project are based on the assumptions and requirements of the academic scenario.
+They should not be interpreted as verified operational practices, legal advice, or a formal compliance determination for a real organization.